microsoft/onnxruntime/docs/how-to/index.md

 ---
-title: Recipes
+title: How to
 has_children: true
 nav_order: 3
 ---

-# ONNX Runtime Recipes
+# ONNX Runtime how-to guides
 {: .no_toc }